 Restaurants in Town

 Casa Nostra: Opened in February, 2018, this is a wonderful addition to the dining scene for Mediterranean cuisine.
 It is located at Terraplen #8, south of the Jardin and north of Parque Juarez.
 It has a small indoor dining room, but has two outdoor terraces upstairs.
 The top terrace is perfect for views of the sunsets over the distant mountains, the flowering jacaranda trees in the spring and of the churches of San Miguel.
 I am always impressed with the passion of chef/owner Marco Massarotti and the wonderful menu he has created.
 It features a large number of tapas, salads, risottos and pastas plus entrees of fish, chicken and veal.
 In the colder months, you might enjoy cheese fondue, raclette and chocolate fondue for dessert.
 There is also an extensive menu of cocktails and wines.
-My favorites include the pistachio crusted tuna and one of their ravioli specials.
+My favorites include the pistachio crusted tuna, the salmon in a mango cilantro sauce and one of their ravioli specials.
 I have been several times and always look forward to going back for another great experience.

 Trazo 1810: Located at Hidalgo #8 in the Casa 1810 Boutique Hotel, I enjoyed an excellent meal in their rooftop bar and restaurant.
 The views are stunning and the food outstanding.
 I loved the beet salad and octopus/pulpo entree.
 The chocolate dessert was excellent as well.
 My friend loved the fresh green salad and a lovely couscous served with grilled shrimp.
 I highly recommend this great new spot close to the Jardin.